0xFirestorm/Web-Scraper/README.md

-# JJ Scraper
+# J. Scraper

-A web scraper for JJ's website that tracks product changes and generates comparison reports.
+This  scraper was made as an assignment for a job screening A web scraper for J.'s website that tracks product changes and generates comparison reports.

 ## Features